hujhax/austin-improv-wiki/Well Hung Jury.md

 ### Scripted Work
 Their first shot at a scripted work was Tom Stoppard's *Fifteen Minute Hamlet*.
 It turned out very well and got a good response from the audience that showed up to our free outdoor performance at Wooldridge Park.
 The show was followed by some Shakespearean improv.

 Secondarily, they penned and directed a new play, *For the Love of You, Mother Dear*,  which attempted to set a world record for the shortest play ever to be performed.
 (Its running time was 1.28 seconds.)
-Unfortunately, *The Guinness Book of World Records* refused to recognize the record.
+Unfortunately, *The Guinness Book of World Records* refuses to recognize the record.

 ## Media
 * [http://youtu.be/NLhCMNArKzA A video of one of their "Inter-Presidential Wrestling" shows.]